mfeemster/keysharp/README.md

 	+ This can be done by passing the name of the desired function as a string, and optionally an object and a parameter count like so:
 		+ `Func("functionName" [, object, paramCount])`.
 	+ Each call to these functions returns a new unique function object.
 For a given function, it's best to create one object and reference that throughout the script.
-	+ For functions which take a function object as a parameter, you can just pass the string name of the function rather than having to call `Func()` like so:
+	+ For built-in functions which take a function object as a parameter, you can just pass the string name of the function rather than having to call `Func()` like so:
 ```
-	Func1()
-	{
+	Func1() {
 	}

-	FuncThatTakesFuncObj(p1)
-	{
-	}

-	FuncThatTakesFuncObj("Func1") ; Just pass the name of the function.
+	SetTimer("Func1") ; Just pass the name of the function.
 ```
+* Closures are not supported.
+The current behaviour is that a nested function (including anonymous functions) is automatically converted to a normal top-level function.
 * Exception classes aren't, and can't be, derived from `KeysharpObject`.
 	+ That is because for the exception mechanics to work in C#, all exception objects must be derived from the base `System.Exception` class, and multiple inheritance is not allowed.
 * `CallbackCreate()` does not support the `CDecl/C` option because the program will be run in 64-bit mode.